-Keeping track of sales, earnings, expenses, and purchases is fundamental to the overall health and sustainability of your business.
+Keeping track of sales, earnings, expenses, and purchases are fundamental to the overall health and sustainability of your business.
 Effective bookkeeping produces the data you need to evaluate your current practices, anticipate challenges, and set attainable future goals.
+Today, we’re digging into Why Bookkeeping is Crucial to Your Success…

-But despite their proven importance, many business owners dread and avoid accounting tasks.
-In fact, 40% of surveyed entrepreneurs claim that bookkeeping is one the worst parts of running a business!
+Despite their proven importance, many business owners dread and avoid accounting tasks.
+In fact, 40% of surveyed entrepreneurs claim that bookkeeping is one of the worst parts of running a business!

 Wondering if it’s really worth the aggravation?